grange85/ahfow-www/_posts/2015/2015-10-29-peaceful-comforting-the-busy-streets-luna-in-ny-and-brooklyn-part-three.md

 {% ahfowimage "http://media.fullofwishes.co.uk/02-luna/show_assets/2015-10-09/2015-10-09-luna-joakim-009.jpg" "Sean Eden (Photo: Joakim)" %}

-<p>{% track "Still At Home" %} means a lot to us, not just because it is a wonderful song, but we also had the luck to hear it in Barcelona as a request.
+<p>{% track "Still at Home" %} means a lot to us, not just because it is a wonderful song, but we also had the luck to hear it in Barcelona as a request.
 Sean isn't as comfortable with singing as Dean is with the other songs, but he always puts his full heart behind it and this was without doubt the best version we've heard, I got goosebumps all over my skin and when Dean said out Sean's name after the song he got the single loudest cheers of all nights.</p>

 {% ahfowimage "http://media.fullofwishes.co.uk/02-luna/show_assets/2015-10-09/2015-10-09-luna-joakim-010.jpg" "Stan Demeski (Photo: Joakim)" %}